STRESSORS OF FLIGHT

 - Stressful life events such as a recent relationship break-up or a family member in the hospital can and will directly increase your stress at work.
 Taking care of yourself is essential before caring for others in such a high-stress career.
 If your head is not in the right place, the right place for you is not in the air.

 - Alcohol can be a retreat for some as they encounter stress on the job.
 It is a temporary fix for a long-term problem.
 The post-intoxication effects of alcohol may still decrease performance and lead to safety concerns even if you are not clinically intoxicated.
 It also affects your body's ability to fight off infection and illness.

 - Fatigue results from back-to-back shifts and exposure to the aforementioned flight-related stressors.
 Know your limits and never demand more than you know you can handle.

 - Emotion is something everyone handles differently.
 We all have emotions, and all express them differently depending on the circumstances.
 Knowing how to respond emotionally can either escalate an already stressful situation or put one at ease from anger to grief.
 Keeping your emotions in check on a flight is not only important but expected.
 You are a professional and should carry yourself in that manner, putting your crew and your patient above your feelings.

 Space and Resources

 Unlike a ground ambulance, the typical helicopter emergency medical service unit has very little room once all crew members are on board and the patient is loaded correctly.
 This in itself can bring about anxiety in an already stressful situation.
 Understanding the spatial limits of the aircraft is important.
-Most services can carry some of the most advanced equipment available in the prehospital setting, such as iStat lab machines, a transport ventilator, and an ultrasound.
-Some even include an extracorporeal membrane oxygenation (ECMO) unit!
-These items are a fantastic asset, but utilizing them and monitoring them can add stress to the whole equation.
+Most services can carry some of the most advanced equipment available in the prehospital setting, such as point of care lab machines, a transport ventilator, and ultrasound.
+Some can even transport extracorporeal membrane oxygenation (ECMO) patients!
+These items are fantastic assets, but utilizing them and monitoring them can add stress to the whole equation.